Kevin-Mattheus-Moerman/febio2/README.md

 d:	Configuration for a version of FEBio that allows FEBio to dump information about non-converged states to allow FE simulations to be debugged more easily.
 Note that this does not produce a debug executable.
 g:	Configuration used to produce a debug executable
 s:	Configuration used to build a sequential version of FEBio in which no multithreading is used.

+Once a build configuration has been decided on and the Mkdir.bash script has been run, simply run the make command followed by the configuration name as argument.
+For example, to build the lnx64 configuration you would run:

+	make lnx64

+If your machine's processor has multiple cores, it is possible to decrease your build time by parallelizing your build with the -j flag followed by the number of cores you would like make to use.
+For example, to build the lnx64 configuration using 8 cores you would run:

+	make lnx64 -j8

+Please note that this will only increase the speed of the compilation process and will in no way affect the final binary.